SwedbankPay/swedbank-pay-sdk-android/README.md

 For more in-depth information about how to integrate your Android app, please refer to [SwedbankPays Android SDK documentation][android-sdk-docs].

-Continue reading the [integrate tokens walkthrough][integrateTokens] for a continued discussion on payment tokens.
+Continue reading the [integrate tokens walkthrough][integrate-tokens] for a continued discussion on payment tokens.
 These features are also well documented in Swedbank pay's developer portal, under "optional features".

 ## License